Mary Lou Fulton College for Teaching and Learning Innovation policies

 More information about the Principled Innovation® assets can be found on the How PI works website.

-B. Violations of MLFTC professional disposition standards
+B. Violations of MLFC professional disposition standards

-C. Release from professional experiences (traditional or job embedded internship or student teaching)
+C. Release from professional experiences (traditional or job-embedded internship or student teaching)

-If a school district or community partner requests that a student be released from an internship or student teaching placement for unprofessional or inappropriate behavior, the intern or student teacher is required to attend a meeting with college leadership to discuss the concerns submitted by the school district or community partner representative.
-The student receives a copy of the release recommendation prior to the meeting with college leadership.
+In the event a school district or community partner requests that a student be released from professional experience placement for unprofessional or inappropriate behavior, the intern, apprentice or student teacher is required to attend a meeting with college leadership to discuss the concerns submitted by the school district or community partner representative.
+The student receives a copy of the release recommendation before the meeting with college leadership.
 During the release meeting, the student has the opportunity to share their perspective and provide details, evidence or other supporting documentation to explain the situation from their perspective.

 Students who are employed by the local education agency or community partner should report their placement release to their direct supervisor at the local education agency (usually the school principal or HR director) or community partner (often the director).
 Continued employment after a placement release is a decision of the local education agency or community partner.
 If a student is released from their paid placement, their employment with the local education agency or community partner may be terminated by the agency.
-Decisions related to employment are not made by MLFTC.
+Decisions related to employment are not made by MLFC.

-Students who opt to remain in the noncertification pathway are required to adhere to the same professionalism standards as students enrolled in certification programs.
+Students who opt to remain in the non-certification pathway are required to adhere to the same professionalism standards as students enrolled in certification programs.
 Failure to adhere to these standards results in dismissal from the college and possible sanctions from the university.

 Section III: Initial teacher and administrator certification policies